sigedu-org/website/_pages/bea/bea17.md

 - *Towards an open-domain chatbot for language practice*, Gladys Tyen, Mark Brenchley, Andrew Caines and Paula Buttery
 - *Using Item Response Theory to Measure Gender and Racial Bias of a BERT-based Automated English Speech Assessment System*, Alexander Kwako, Yixin Wan, Jieyu Zhao, Kai-Wei Chang, Li Cai and Mark Hansen

+### Dinner

+All presenters and registered participants are cordially invited to attend our annual workshop dinner.
+This time it will take place in [Thai Ginger](https://thaiginger.com/) at 600 Pine Street, level 4 (Cinema Level), Seattle, WA 98101 just 5 minutes away from the conference venue.

+As is the tradition, the dinner will be free for student participants.
+Unlike the previous years, this time it will take place on the evening before the workshop – on **Thursday, July 14, at 7pm**.
+We hope that this way more of you will be able to attend, and it will be a great opportunity to network and meet each other before the workshop on Friday!

 ### Schedule

 | | July 15, 2022 (General Time in PDT, GMT-7)   |